-Today's industrial machinery integrates mechanical, electrical, and electronic/computer systems.
+Industrial machinery integrates mechanical, electrical and electronic/computer systems.
 It's the kind of work that requires a variety of skills – from welding and blueprint reading to computer-aided drafting.

 In this program, you receive training in both electrical and mechanical trades, making you a sought-after skilled worker in the construction and manufacturing industry.

 - apply the principles of fluid power and physics to operate modern industrial hydraulic and pneumatic systems.

 - use welding equipment for oxy-acetylene and arc welding, install wiring for residential, commercial and industrial installations using engineering and architectural drawings to the standards of the Canadian Electrical Code Regulations.